 When it comes to waxing your car, there are several common mistakes that you should avoid in order to achieve the best results.
 Here are some of the most important things to keep in mind:

-1. Not Choosing the Right Type of Wax
+- Not Choosing the Right Type of Wax

 There are many different types of wax available, and choosing the wrong one can have a significant impact on the results you achieve.
 For example, if you choose a wax that is too hard, it may be difficult to apply and remove, and it may leave a hazy residue on your car’s surface.
-On the other hand, if you choose a wax that is too soft, it may not provide enough protection and may not last as long.
+On the other hand, if you choose a wax that is too soft, it may not provide enough protection and may not last as long. - Applying Too Thin or Too Thick a Coat of Wax

 Applying too thin a coat of wax may not provide enough protection, while applying too thick a coat may be difficult to remove and may leave a hazy residue on your car’s surface.
-It’s important to apply the wax in a thin, even coat, and to allow it to dry completely before buffing it off.
+It’s important to apply the wax in a thin, even coat, and to allow it to dry completely before buffing it off. - Buffing Too Aggressively

 Buffing your car’s surface too aggressively can cause scratches and other damage to the paint.
-It’s important to use a soft, clean cloth to buff the wax, and to work in small, circular motions to avoid applying too much pressure in any one area.
+It’s important to use a soft, clean cloth to buff the wax, and to work in small, circular motions to avoid applying too much pressure in any one area. - Not Waiting Long Enough for the Wax to Dry

 If you don’t wait long enough for the wax to dry, it may be difficult to remove and may leave a hazy residue on your car’s surface.
-It’s important to allow the wax to dry completely before buffing it off, which typically takes at least 20-30 minutes.
+It’s important to allow the wax to dry completely before buffing it off, which typically takes at least 20-30 minutes. - Not Using a UV Protectant

 In addition to waxing your car, it’s also important to use a UV protectant to help protect your car’s paint from the sun’s harmful rays.
 The sun’s UV rays can cause fading and discoloration over time, so it’s important to use a product that is specifically designed to provide UV protection.